noahbenson/cortex-annotate/config/README.md

 # Configuration Directory for the Docker Container

-This directory is a placeholder for configuration information for the cortex-annotate project.
-When running the cortex-annotate docker container, this directory is automatically mapped to the directory `/config` inside of the running docker container.
+This directory contains the configuration information for the `cortex-annotate` toolkit.
+The actual annotation tool built into `cortex-annotate` runs in a Docker container, and when it is running this directory is automatically mapped to the directory `/config` inside of the running docker container.
 In order to create an annotation project, you should only need to edit files in this directory, primarily the `config.yaml` file.
-(Additionally, you may need to put additional Python code in the `/src` directory; see the `/src/README.md` file.)
+(Additionally, you may need to put some Python code in the `/src` directory; see the `/src/README.md` file for more information.)

 ## Directory Contents ##########################################################